freelawproject/recap/recap-server/UPGRADING.md

 or configurations that are needed will be documented here.

+# 2015-04-08

+Adds the team_name feature to the backend, which requires a new field be added to the database.

+Thus:

+1. Before pulling, shut down your server to avoid errors.
+1. Pull
+1. Add the field to the database with:

+        ALTER TABLE "uploads_document" ADD "team_name" varchar(40) NULL;

+1. Restart your server

 # 2015-04-04

 In order to fix #59, the BUCKET_PREFIX variable was renamed DEV_BUCKET_PREFIX.